angelaLazar/oauth-tutorial/README.md

 # oauth-tutorial

-See the tutorial for this code on http://angelalazar.github.io/oauth-tutorial/
+See the tutorial for this code at http://angelalazar.github.io/oauth-tutorial/